w3c/a11y-request/.github/ISSUE_TEMPLATE/request-a-check-of-a-self-review.md

 about: If you have completed a self-review, use this form to request that APA check it out.
 title: Spec_name 2021-mm-dd
-labels: REVIEW REQUESTED, SR, pending
+labels: pending, REVIEW REQUESTED, SR, WD
 assignees: ''

 ---